RobertoRoos/sawIntuitiveResearchKitWiki/API-2.x.md

   * *ROS*: service `cisst_msgs/QueryForwardKinematics`
     * `sensor_msgs/JointState jp`
     * `geometry_msgs/PoseStamped cp`
   * dVRK specific.
 Compute forward kinematic based on joint values provided.
 The length of the vector of joint positions determines which frame should be computed along the kinematic chain.
-For ROS, the field `position` is used to store joint positions.
+For ROS, the field `jp.position` is used to store joint positions.

 ### Motion commands